 "Servicing Remedy Amount" means for any Distribution Date, an amount payable by the Servicer for certain servicing violations, as determined by the Guarantor pursuant to an oversight and remedy management process as described in the Pooling and Servicing Agreement.

-"Significant Actual Loss" means actual losses, damages, and reasonable costs, charges and expenses (including without limitation reasonable attorneys' fees), but excluding special, indirect, consequential, and punitive damages, that are in the aggregate significant in relation to the Unpaid Principal Balance of the applicable Mortgage Loan.
+"Significant Actual Loss" means Loss Indemnification Amounts that are in the aggregate significant in relation to the Unpaid Principal Balance of the applicable Mortgage Loan.